cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 depend on the values of secret inputs, intermediate values, or outputs.
 For such constant-time implementations, all arithmetic, comparisons, and assignments MUST also be implemented in constant time.
-{{security-considerations}} briefly discusses constant-time security issues.
+{{security-considerations-constant}} briefly discusses constant-time security issues.

 Guidance on implementing low-level operations (in constant time or otherwise) is beyond the scope of this document; readers should consult standard reference